-- Strengthening and building farmer-managed seed banks that serve both as back-up seed supplies for tough times and as germ-plasm repositories of a given area’s biodiversity.
+- Strengthening and building farmer-managed seed banks that serve both as back-up seed supplies for tough times and as libraries of local crop genetic heritage.

-- Strengthening and/or introducing on-farm, conservation-based Participatory Varietal Selection (PVS) and Participatory Plant Breeding (PPB) of farmers’ varieties.
+- Strengthening and introducing on-farm, conservation-based Participatory Varietal Selection (PVS) and Participatory Plant Breeding (PPB) of farmers’ varieties.